jaredm3/BlackjackProject/README.md

     Person.
 Player, Dealer, and CardCounter are all 'Persons' (children of Person), and incorporate most behaviors.
   - Encapsulation
-    All of the Classes have Private variables, as well as a few private methods.
+    All of the Classes have private variables, as well as a few private methods.

 2. Enums
   - Enums were very useful when designing the Card's suit and rank.
 Since it is